Indian billionaires buy foreign companies as growth slows at home - MyJoyOnline

 But the overseas expansion is likely to be accompanied by "selective caution" on large domestic investments, says Singh.

-India remains locked into a cycle of weak demand and anaemic private investment, a trend that has now also been further exacerbated by a global energy shock and the risks agentic-AI poses to its already weak job market.
+India remains locked into a cycle of weak demand and anaemic private investment, a trend that has now been further exacerbated by a global energy shock and the risks posed by agentic AI to its already weak job market.

-Whether India surpasses last year's $18bn figure remains uncertain because of the current "geopolitical air pocket", says Abrol of Grant Thornton.
+Whether India will surpass last year's $18bn figure remains uncertain due to the current "geopolitical air pocket", says Abrol of Grant Thornton.

 Latest Stories